-Deep Tissue Massage helps release of constrictions in muscles and surrounding connective tissue.
-This work brings increased blood flow, oxygen supply and energy to previously congested areas.
+Deep Tissue Massage helps release constrictions in muscles and surrounding connective tissue.
+This work brings increased blood flow, oxygen supply and energy to congested areas.
 Some client's report this work is intense but with careful intention and attention they feel great relief.

 Swedish (the relaxation massage)